How Truth-Seeking Is Sacrifice

 It is a life journey and a dedication to deep self-knowledge, and knowledge of the cosmos on all levels. -- Mickey Eilon

 There is a lot of comfort in being optimistic, isn't there?
 To focus on the good things and ignore all the rest.
-Unfortunately, for those who seek the truth beyond the cover of this bias, optimism can be more of a threat than a virtue, even though it is often seen as such by countless people.
+Unfortunately, for those who seek the truth beyond the cover of this bias, optimism can be more of a threat than a virtue.

 Optimism, while an important approach to life, can bias our thinking when it makes us overestimate or underestimate reality and its implications in the name of positivity.
 That is when positivity can work out against you, should you choose it above realism.

 Why do we seek to be optimistic, after all, if not to feel good?
 To feel this pleasant, comforting array of feelings we associate with goodness?
 That, in itself, has no fault.
-But when it is used to distract oneself from the truth, that is when it becomes an obstacle; an obstacle in the quest for knowledge, insight, and wisdom.
+However, when it is used to distract oneself from the truth, that is when it becomes an obstacle.
+It becomes an obstacle in the quest for knowledge, insight, and wisdom.

 We see propaganda, especially by totalitarian regimes, as immoral, misleading, and untrue.
 But do you know the bitter truth?
 That seeking "good vibes" through distraction is one of the functions such propaganda fills for its populace.
-All the music, all the cheering, and pride—what is it, if not a way to escape from the fact that one is starving, ill, cold, or might be beaten up by the dictator's henchmen for something that is otherwise legitimate in a democracy?
+All the music, all the cheering, and pride—what is it, if not a way to escape from the fact that one is starving, ill, or cold?

 When you decide to become a philosopher, AKA, a truth-seeker, you need to know that you are making a sacrifice that could also entail your very own mental health.
 Those who distract themselves from certain truths, while calling themselves truth-seekers, are, technically, hypocrites.
 The truth, by its very essence, if not rewarding, is one that hurts, and once contemplated over and over again, can slowly damage your mentality if you are not careful.